-IBM has launched a new blockchain product called Blockchain World Wire, which is a cross-border payments system that has been in beta phase for a long time now.
+IBM has launched a new blockchain product called Blockchain World Wire, which is a cross-border payments system that has been in a beta phase for a long time now.

 The platform uses Stellar's blockchain distributed ledger network to facilitate low-cost cross-asset transfers and transactions in real-time.
 IBM says the system will help to transfer digital assets between banks and will integrate payment instruction messages.